LoggingNewMemory/EvolutionX_LH8n_GSI_Note/README.md

 How to upgrade to strong integrity (Thanks to : Blank's Integrity Guide)

-Note: Make sure you use (Magisk Alpha) [https://github.com/CoderTyn/Magisk-Alpha] or (KernelSU) [https://github.com/tiann/KernelSU] <br />
+Note: Make sure you use [Magisk Alpha](https://github.com/CoderTyn/Magisk-Alpha) or [KernelSU](https://github.com/tiann/KernelSU) <br />
 KERNELSU IS RECOMMENDED

 1. Delete /data/adb/tricky_store/ if exist
 2. Completely remove all your root solution module (Eq: Bootloader Spoofer or something else)
-3. Install Zygisk Next, Shamiko, Sensitive Props, LSPosed Mod, Tricky Store, Play Integrity Fix
+3. Install Zygisk Next, Shamiko, Sensitive Props, LSPosed Mod, Tricky Store, Play Integrity Fix (You can get all of them in Release Page)
 4. Reboot
 5. Open LSPosed Manager
 6. Enable "Disable Verbose Logs"